 Click Submit changes to save this information into the tool.
-Nitrogen Schedul e Date Amount (kgN/ha) The second is the second sector of a difference of the 10/08/2023 50.00 The applications you entered will appear in 21/09/2023 60.00 the Nitrogen Schedule table in green. ● Applied/Planned ● R ecommended
+Nitrogen Schedul e Date Amount (kgN/ha) The second is the second sector of the intervention in 10/08/2023 50.00 The applications you entered will appear in 21/09/2023 60.00 the Nitrogen Schedule table in green .
+Applied/Planned R ecommended